 Click below to see Questions and Answers from other visitors to this page...

 Questions on Damp in Sheds – I get asked a lot of questions about Damp in sheds and so I have pulled together a lot of these onto one page for you to …

 Ventilating a shed

-Hi John I have a gambrel style 12’x16’ shed.
-The old siding has seen better days, so I’ve decided to replace the worn-out siding with a new board and …
+John, I have a gambrel style 12’x16’ shed.
+The old siding has seen better days, so I’ve decided to replace the worn-out siding with a new board and batten …